Not a member? Register

 Pressure redistribution refers to the function or ability to distribute a load over a surface or contact area.
 Redistribution results in shifting pressure from one area to another and requires attention to all affected areas.
 Pressure redistribution has incorporated the concepts of both pressure reduction and pressure relief.

+Appropriate support surfaces or devices should be chosen by matching a device’s potential therapeutic benefit with the resident’s specific situation; such as multiple injuries, limited turning surfaces, ability to maintain position.
+The effectiveness of pressure redistribution devices (such as gel mattresses, air fluidized mattresses, and low loss air mattresses) is based on their potential to address the individual resident’s risk, the resident’s response to the product, and the characteristics and condition of the product.
 For example, an overinflated overlay product, or one that “bottoms out” (when the overlay is underinflated or loses inflation creating less than one inch between the resident and support material) is unlikely to effectively reduce the pressure risk.
 These products are more likely to reduce pressure effectively if they are used in accord with the manufacturer’s instructions.
 The effectiveness of each product used needs to be evaluated on an ongoing basis.
 Surveyors should consider the following pressure redistribution issues:

 • Static pressure redistribution devices (such as a gel mattress) may be indicated when a resident is at risk for PU/PI development or delayed healing.
 A specialized pressure redistribution cushion or surface, for example, might be used to extend the time a resident is sitting in a chair; however, the cushion does not eliminate the necessity for periodic repositioning and skin assessment.